CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Hyperparameter Settings

 \section{Hyperparameter Settings}

-All experiments are conducted on 8 NVIDIA A800 GPUs with a batch size of 8 per GPU.
+All experiments are conducted on 8 NVIDIA 4090 GPUs with a batch size of 2 per GPU.
 We utilize DeepSpeed ZeRO Stage 2 to enable efficient memory usage and distributed training.
 The learning rate is set to 1e-4 with weight decay of 0.01 and max gradient norm of 1.0.
-We use gradient accumulation with 4 steps and train for 1 epoch.
+We use gradient accumulation with 4 steps and train for 3 epochs.
 The MLP projection layer consists of two linear layers: 768-3584 with GELU activation, followed by 3584-3584.
-For the codebook training, we set the codebook weight to 1.0, diversity weight to 0.15, and usage weight to 1.0.
-We employ Contriever as the encoder and Qwen-2.5-7B as the decoder.
+We use a 2 layer Q-Former with 4 learnable queries.
+The head for attention is set to 8.
+For the codebook training, we set the codebook weight to 1.0, diversity weight to 0.1, and usage weight to 0.3.
+We employ Contriever as the encoder and Qwen-2.5-7B-Instruct as the decoder.
 During inference, we set do\_sample as false to ensure replicability and the reliability of our result.
+The random seeds are 42, 0, 1 for multiple runs.
+We use the default val dataset for evaluation on LaMP benchmark.
+The default optimizer is AdamW for its stable performance.
+We use rouge\_score to compute ROUGE.